 We have, from time to time, held promissory notes from certain of our former employees, who are now employees of the Adviser.
 The notes were for the exercise of options granted under our Amended and Restated 2001 Equity Incentive Plan, which has since been terminated.
 The notes require the quarterly payment of interest at the market rate in effect at the date of issuance, have varying terms not exceeding ten years and have been recorded as a reduction of net assets.
-The notes are evidenced by full recourse notes that are due upon maturity or 60 days following termination of employment with the Adviser, and the shares of common stock purchased with the proceeds of the notes were posted as collateral.
-We received \$2.8 million and \$0.8 million in aggregated principal repayments during the years ended September 30, 2012, one employee redeemed 39,082 shares of common stock and liquidated additional collateral to pay off an aggregate of \$0.3 million of principal on his outstanding notes.
+The notes are evidenced by full recourse notes that are due upon maturity or

+60 days following termination of employment with the Adviser, and the shares of common stock purchased with the proceeds of the notes were posted as collateral.
+We received \$2.8 million and \$0.8 million in aggregated principal repayments during the years ended September 30, 2013 and 2012, respectively.
+As part of the payment made during the year ended September 30, 2012, one employee redeemed 39,082 shares of common stock and liquidated additional collateral to pay off an aggregate of \$0.3 million of principal on his outstanding notes.
 There were no redemptions of common stock held by employees during the year ended September 30, 2013.
 We recognized interest income from all employee notes of an aggregated \$0.1 million, \$0.3 million and \$0.4 million for the years ended September 30, 2013, 2012 and 2011, respectively.